jsx795/jsx795/README.md

 # 👋 Hi, I'm Jass <br>
-I’m currently pursuing a BCA (Honours) degree with a strong passion for technology, coding, and innovation.
-I’m always eager to learn new skills, explore emerging technologies, and connect with people to gain new perspectives and experiences.
+I’m an aspiring software developer with a passion for exploring new technologies, building innovative solutions, and connecting with like-minded people.
+I love transforming ideas into efficient, scalable, and meaningful code, while learning and growing through collaboration and shared experiences.
 ## 💫 About Me <br>

 🔭 Currently Working On: <br>